 The dead load for bridges with new or replacement reinforced concrete deck slabs supported by Stringers shall include a provisional 5 psf applied over the deck slab between Stringers to provide for the weight of corrugated metal stay in place (SIP) deck forms.
 All SIPs shall have their corrugations filled with foam and be oriented such that the minimum clearance to the reinforcing bar is maintained.

-3.6 Live Loads (AASHTO) (Except for the design of Modular Bridge Expansion Joints)
+3.6 Live Loads (AASHTO)

-3.6.1.2 Design Vehicular Live Load (Except for the design of Modular Bridge Expansion Joints)
+3.6.1.2 Design Vehicular Live Load

 Turnpike Bridges